 When the stock hits $84, it will have risen 5% from its lows, and you’ll know it’s likely in the midst of a recovery.
 You can jump in and ride the stock all the way back up to $100 per share… at which point we’ll likely say something to get ourselves in trouble again.

 These sorts of trades are simple to make.

 You can see what the trade would look like in an E-Trade account right here…

 Just select the trailing stop percentage, enter the number you’re comfortable with, and then be sure to set the trade’s duration to “good ’til canceled” (GTC) or set an appropriate date a few weeks out.
 (It’s unlikely you’ll want to keep the order for only a day or two.)

 And remember, this is the sort of entry you want to make only when the market is in a bit of a panic.
 It’s not for everyday trades.

-It’s an ideal way to push emotion out of your trading and enter good stocks at good prices, when they’re likely to be on their way back up.
+It’s an ideal way to keep emotion out of your trading and ensure you enter good stocks at good prices, at points when they’re likely to start climbing their way back up.

 It’ll give you a good reason to look forward to a nasty correction.